xsghetti/website/content/posts/1712425484092-Neovim?!/index.md

 ## *Queue lazy.nvim*

 So, it took me about 6 hours of deleting my config, and restarting to realize that LazyVim and [lazy.nvim](https://github.com/folke/lazy.nvim) were two very similar, but also two very different things.
-For some clarity, LazyVim is a preconfigured neovim setup utilizing the Lazy.nvim package manager.
+For some clarity, LazyVim is a preconfigured neovim setup utilizing the Lazy(lazy.nvim) package manager.

 Once I successfully installed lazy.nvim on a barebones neovim config, I finally felt like I was making some progress.